mgmarlow/dss/README.md

 * **body** - The body text of the letter
 * **author** - The author of the letter

-Here's the default template for letters, called "basic-letter":
+Here's the default template for letters, `basic-letter.mustache`:

-`basic-letter.mustache`
 ```
 Dear {{ subject }},